robur-coop/miragevpn-spec/openvpn.md

 OpenVPN operates with a sense of direction for the keys.
 This means that one key pair is used for encrypting and authenticating remote packets and the other is used for the local packets.

-**TODO:** figure out what direction 0 and 1 means for the key pairs.
+The key direction 0 means that the first half of the key block is used for sending, and the second half is used fo receiving.
+The key direction 1 means the opposite.
+If no key direction is specified, both sending and receiving use the first half of the key block.

+In a setup, either there should be no key direction specified, or one side has 1, the other 0.
+Otherwise communication won't succeed.

 ### File format